xcart/xcart-docs/_pages/kb_en/payments/braintree/braintree_setup.md

 ## Configuring Braintree Payment

-Once the Braintree authorization is complete you'll be redirected to the Braintree settings page in the X-Cart admin automatically.
+Once the Braintree authorization is complete you'll be redirected to the **Braintree settings page** in the X-Cart admin automatically.
 You'll see a screen of the kind:

 ![braintree-settings.png]({{site.baseurl}}/attachments/ref_6gWLGj9K/braintree-settings.png)

+The Merchant account ID will be predefined when linked with your Braintree account data.
+The rest of the settings can be configured additionally.

+You can configure the following additinal setting for the payment:

+**Merchant account ID** :
+**Auto settle** : YES/NO
+**Braintree invoice number prefix** : Set an invoice prefix to distinguish the orders paid with Braintree from the orders paid with other payment methods if required.
+The set prefix will be added to all orders in X-Cart paid with Braintree.
+**Kount merchant ID** : Specify your [Kount merchant ID](https://www.kount.com/fraud-detection-software/kount-products "Enabling and Configuring Braintree Payment") if have it.

+Additional PayPal settings:

+**Accept PayPal** : Enable the option is you can accept payment via PayPal as well.
+**Button color** : Choose the PayPal button color **Button shape** : Choose the PayPal button shape

+Additional Vault settings:

+**Use Vault** : Enabling Vault will allow you to charge the PayPal account in the future without requiring your customer to re-authenticate with PayPal.
+**Ask customer to save card in vault** : Enable to have your customers permission for saving card in vault

+Additional 3-D Secure settings:

+**3-D Secure** : Enable the option to use 3-D Secure payments **Accept card types not covered by 3-D Secure (e.g. Amex, Discover)** : Choose whether you want to accept card types not covered by 3-D Secure or not.
+**Use for cards saved in vault** : If set to YES the 3-D Secure payment will be applied to all cards saved in vault.